Roche aims Tecentriq at early lung cancer after data shows benefit

-The drug, Tecentriq from Switzerland's Roche (ROG.S), works like other immunotherapies including Merck's (MRK.N) Keytruda and Opdivo from Bristol Myers Squibb (BMY.N), helping take the brakes off the immune system so it can attack tumours.
+The drug, Tecentriq from Switzerland’s Roche, works like other immunotherapies including Merck’s Keytruda and Opdivo from Bristol Myers Squibb, helping take the brakes off the immune system so it can attack tumours.

 While regarded as an important treatment breakthrough, this class of drugs has so far been largely deployed against advanced lung cancer that has metastasized, attacking other organs including the brain.